w33ts/dank-memer-wiki/Bot-features/Currency-Commands/Grind-Commands/Fishing.md

 title: Fishing
 description:
 published: true
-date: 2023-11-17T09:14:11.452Z
+date: 2023-11-24T05:08:29.339Z
 tags:
 editor: markdown
 dateCreated: 2023-10-31T07:09:10.915Z
 ---

 # Dank Memer Fishing
-In 2023, the fishing command in Dank Memer was complete redesigned and expanded to add multiple subcommands, new <a href="/Items/Fishing/Creatures" target="_blank">creatures</a>, NPCs, multiple fishing <a href="/Bot-features/Currency-Commands/Grind-Commands/Fishing#FishLocations" target="_blank">locations</a>, a <a href="/Bot-features/Currency-Commands/Grind-Commands/Fishing#FishSkills" target="_blank">skills system</a>, and more.
+In 2023, the fishing command in Dank Memer was complete redesigned and expanded to add multiple subcommands, new <a href="/Items/Fishing/Creatures" target="_blank">creatures</a>, unique <a href="/Bot-features/Currency-Commands/Grind-Commands/Fishing#FishNPCs" target="_blank">NPCs</a> you can interact with, multiple fishing <a href="/Bot-features/Currency-Commands/Grind-Commands/Fishing#FishLocations" target="_blank">locations</a>, a <a href="/Bot-features/Currency-Commands/Grind-Commands/Fishing#FishSkills" target="_blank">skills system</a>, and more.
 It was one of the largest updates the bot has had in years, and brought a completely new way of playing Dank Memer.

 **Fishing Commands:**
-- <a href="/Items/Fishing#Buckets" target="_blank">/fish buckets</a> - Use to manage your buckets, organize what you've caught, sell <a href="/Items/Fishing/Creatures" target="_blank">creatures</a>, and move creatures to your fish tank.
+- <a href="/Items/Fishing#Buckets" target="_blank">/fish buckets</a> - Use to manage your buckets, organize what you've caught, sell <a href="/Items/Fishing/Creatures" target="_blank">creatures</a>, and move creatures to your <a href="/Bot-features/Currency-Commands/Grind-Commands/Fishing#FishTank" target="_blank">fish tank</a>.
 - <a href="/Bot-features/Currency-Commands/Grind-Commands/Fishing#FishCatch" target="_blank">/fish catch</a> - Use to equip tools and baits, pick a location, and to fish.
 - <a href="/Bot-features/Currency-Commands/Grind-Commands/Fishing/Guide" target="_blank">/fish guide</a> - A useful guide that shows all the creatures you've caught, NPCs you've met, locations you've visited, and your fishing stats.
-- <a href="/Bot-features/Currency-Commands/Grind-Commands/Fishing#FishIdle" target="_blank">/fish idle</a> - With the AFK skill, you can use this command to start an idle fishing machine that will fish for you while you do nothing.
+- <a href="/Bot-features/Currency-Commands/Grind-Commands/Fishing#FishIdle" target="_blank">/fish idle</a> - With <a href="/Bot-features/Currency-Commands/Grind-Commands/Fishing/Skills" target="_blank">the AFK skill</a>, you can use this command to start an idle fishing machine that will fish for you while you do nothing.
-- <a href="/Bot-features/Currency-Commands/Grind-Commands/Fishing#FishLeaderboards" target="_blank">/fish leaderboards</a> - Use to heck the daily leaderboards you can compete on for special rewards.
+- <a href="/Bot-features/Currency-Commands/Grind-Commands/Fishing#FishLeaderboards" target="_blank">/fish leaderboards</a> - Use to check the daily leaderboards where you can compete for special rewards.
 - <a href="/Bot-features/Currency-Commands/Grind-Commands/Fishing#FishLog" target="_blank">/fish log</a> - A log for fishing-related items, so you can see what you've caught and sold.
 - <a href="/Bot-features/Currency-Commands/Grind-Commands/Fishing#FishSeason" target="_blank">/fish season</a> - A leveling system within fishing where you can earn rewards, or upgrade to the premium pass for bonus rewards.
+- <a href="/Bot-features/Currency-Commands/Grind-Commands/Fishing#FishSettings" target="_blank">/fish settings</a> - Used to manage your settings for fishing, such as if you want to auto-equip bait or tools.
 - <a href="/Bot-features/Currency-Commands/Basic-Commands#FishingShop" target="_blank">/fish shop</a> - A shop where you can use the Fish Tokens you've earned to buy fishing-related items.
-- <a href="/Bot-features/Currency-Commands/Grind-Commands/Fishing#FishSkills" target="_blank">/fish skills</a> - Use to check what skills you can upgrade to make fishing easier and more profitable.
+- <a href="Bot-features/Currency-Commands/Grind-Commands/Fishing/Skills" target="_blank">/fish skills</a> - Use to check what skills you can upgrade to make fishing easier and more profitable.
 - <a href="/Bot-features/Currency-Commands/Grind-Commands/Fishing#FishTank" target="_blank">/fish tank</a> - A virtual fish tank where you can save a few fish to show off or put decorations.

 <br>